dougbutner/coder-hurdle/README.md

 - Look + Feel of use

 ### Submissions
-> Submit a pull request to this repo with a link to your code on Github betweek the lined.
+> Submit a pull request to this repo with a link to your code on Github between the lines.
 If it is a private repo, invite collaborator @dougbutner

 `[Name of applicant](https://repo-github.link)`